 Motion sickness in dogs is a common problem.
-Motion or car sickness is more common in younger dogs than adults.
-The reason may be due to the fact that the parts of the inner ear involved in balance are not fully developed.
-Puppies will often “outgrow” motion sickness by the time they are about 1 year old.
+Motion or car sickness is more common in younger dogs than in adults.
+The reason may be that the parts of the inner ear involved in balance are not fully developed.
+Puppies will often outgrow motion sickness by the time they are about 1 year old.

-This causes heightened anxiety and stress, and may result in vomiting and diarrhea.
+This association causes heightened anxiety and stress and may result in vomiting and diarrhea.
 Puppies that experience traumatic or frightening first rides may also associate future travel with that stressful event.
 Some dogs may have medical conditions such as middle or inner ear infections or vestibular disease (disease of the vestibular apparatus, located in the inner ear) that predispose them to nausea.
-Others may be taking medications that can cause vomiting or diarrhea.
+Others may be taking medication that can cause vomiting or diarrhea.

 How can I tell if my dog is getting motion sickness?